 But with an expiration date on my visa and no family in the country, I craved a sense of home.
 I was crowding my schedule with creative projects and social obligations to distract from the fact that I was incredibly lonely.
 For a while, I tried to fill this void with romantic partners, but I couldn’t envision a future with any of them.
 I’d become so jaded by dating that during the pandemic, I’d decided to focus on myself.

-As Renee and I spent our lockdown days together on FaceTime, we realised we enjoyed spending the mundane moments together.
+As Renee and I spent our lockdown days together on FaceTime, we realized we enjoyed spending the mundane moments together.
 On our calls, Renee and I were never just “catching up.”
 Instead, we actively helped each other heal, learn, and grow.
 We saw how our own individual growths fed into each other’s, despite choosing such drastically different paths.
 And we saw how the separate roads we’d taken were now ready to intertwine and grow tenfold.
 We could suddenly see a future together.
 More than that, we wanted it, now.

 So, Renee found a job at a digital marketing agency with an office in LA.
 She worked for a year in Singapore before making the big move.
 We took that year to delve into practical discussions about finances, boundaries, and potential conflicts that could arise from knowing each other so intimately, but also never having lived together.
 I call this our negotiation stage.

 Our connection had been in the driver’s seat for the majority of our relationship.
 We knew our partnership worked in theory, but it was only when Renee moved to LA in September 2021 that we began to witness the more logistical aspects of our partnership come together organically.
-We were considerate and cooperative roommates, we were supportive financial partners, and we fuelled each other to achieve our respective goals faster and with more fun along the way.
+We were considerate and cooperative roommates, we were supportive financial partners, and we fueled each other to achieve our respective goals faster and with more fun along the way.

 While Renee and I knew we wanted to be together for both the immediate and distant future, in a way that felt more formal and intentional than the “best friend” label seems to denote, we didn’t have a label for what we were quite yet.